The gender of our clients

 In sessions a client will be able to explore:-

-In any given month, our assessors see about 10 new clients, and our counsellors usually see over 70 clients for up to 5 sessions each.
+In any given month, our assessors see atleast 10 new clients, and our counsellors usually see over 70 clients for up to 5 sessions each.

 Our clients are mainly from Hereford, across Herefordshire and the Marches.